Running for Regional Office in Michigan

 Presides at Regional meetings and chairs the Regional Board

-Stands in for the president as necessary and assumes other duties
+stands in for the president as necessary, runs Roll Call at Regional meetings and assumes other duties

 Public Relations/Historian Officer:

-Keeps a record of the Regional year and produces the Regional Newsletter at least once per semester.
+keeps a record of the Regional year and produces the Regional Newsletter at least once per semester.
 Maintains a chapter picture page/history for the Region.
-Serves as the official moderator of the mi-ptk (chapters) and Regional Board list serves, and the Regional web site.
+Serves as the official moderator of the miptk-chapters list serves and updates the Regional web site.

 Please see the By-Laws for a fuller description of the officer responsibilities, but specifically note that each officer must be enrolled in at least a three hour course in a Michigan Community College for both the fall and winter/spring semesters.
 In addition, the officer must be active in his/her chapter for the duration of his/her term of office and meet its grade point average maintenance standards.
 These italicized requirements represent recent amendments to the Michigan Region bylaws.

-Regional officer candidates should return the Registration form to the Regional Coordinator by May 11, 2016.
-Candidates should prepare a three minute speech on the 2016-2018 Honors Study Topic (How the World Works: Global Perspective) to be delivered on the morning of Saturday, May 21st; they should also be prepared to answer three or four Phi Theta Kappa-related questions posed by the current officers after their speeches.
+Regional officer candidates should return the Registration form to the Regional Coordinator by May 4, 2018.
+Candidates should prepare a three minute speech on the 2018-2019 Honors Study Topic (Transformations: Acknowledging, Assessing, and Achieving Change) to be delivered on the evening of Friday, May 18; they should also be prepared to answer three or four Phi Theta Kappa-related or other questions posed by the current officers after their speeches.
 Each candidate will be given a table for campaign materials during Saturday’s Political Rally.
 Candidates may not distribute campaign materials at other times during the Convention; a limited number of supporters may wear campaign materials in support of their candidate during the Convention.
-(Additional information will be provided at the mandatory Candidate Orientation on Friday evening, May 20th.)
+(Additional information will be provided at the mandatory Candidate Orientation on Friday evening, May 18th.)
 The Michigan Region does not limit the amount (except prior to the Political Rally) or kind of campaign material distributed, but please use common sense and good taste.
 Remember: Phi Theta Kappans are intelligent folk!